mgeraldo/Crypto-Sentiment-Analysis/README.md

 The key documents for this project are:
 1. **Sentiment_Analysis_for_Social_Media.pdf**: The paper that describes the theory, methods, and results of this project.
-2. **Crypto_Sentiment_Analysis_BERTweet.ipynb**: The main notebook with the data discovery, the training of the baseline and LoRA models, and half of the iterations for hyperparameter optimization.
+2. **Sentiment_Analysis_for_Crypto.pdf**: The slides for a brief presentation of the methodology and results.
-3. **Copy_Crypto_Sentiment_Analysis_BERTweet.ipynb**: A parallel copy of Crypto_Sentiment_Analysis_BERTweet.ipynb where you can find the training of the final versions of the model and the other half for hyperparameter optimization.
+3. **Sentiment_Analysis_LoRA.ipynb**: The main notebook with the data discovery, the training of the baseline and LoRA models, and half of the iterations for hyperparameter optimization.
-4. **Crypto_Relabeling.ipynb**: Contains the process used to generate the new labels specific for Cryptocurrencies.
+4. **Crypto_Relabeling.ipynb**: Contains the process used to generate the new labels specific to Cryptocurrencies.
 5. **Model_Evaluation.ipynb**: Code to run the final evaluations of the baseline and optimal model.

 Feel free to connect with me to discuss this project further!